EspeoBlockchain/gardener-server/docs/getting-started.rst

 Repositories
 ------------

-Gardener contains three repositories, two main ones: gardener-smart-contracts which holds smart contracts, and gardener-server, which is responsible for fetching data from third party data sources.
+Gardener consists of three repositories, two main ones: gardener-smart-contracts which holds smart contracts, and gardener-server, which is responsible for fetching data from third party data sources.
 The third one, gardener-monitor is optional and it helps visualizing requests.
-You can easily clone them.

 1. Gardener server
 ::